chantastic/sites/chan.dev/src/content/posts/hand-and-foot.md

 - Is based on the Roth family house rules for [Hand and Foot][].
 - Includes references and maps to traditional gameplay.
-- Is written as a glossery of termonology and practices.
+- Is written as a glossary of terminology and practices.
-- Hoists figures (with scoring values) the top, for easy access.
+- Hoists figures (with scoring values) for easy access.

 ## Contents